DFE-Digital/bat-design-history/app/posts/register-of-training-providers/2025-04-09-why-we-will-not-reinstate-deleted-user-accounts.md

 - starts from a clean, secure baseline
 - simplifies logic for handling user state
-- requires explicit assignment of roles, permissions and relationships
+- requires explicit assignment of roles, settings, permissions and relationships
 - aligns with data deletion and privacy policies

 Cons: